2023 Best Political Science & Government Schools in Illinois

 Read full report on Political Science & Government at North Central College

 Illinois State University ranked #10 on this year’s Best Political Science & Government Schools in Illinois list.
-Located in the suburb of Normal, Illinois State is a public college with a fairly large student population.
+Located in the suburb of Normal, Illinois State is a public college with a very large student population.

 After completing their degree, political science graduates from Illinois State carry an average student debtload of $22,500.
 The average monthly payment of a loan this size is about $317, assuming that the borrower is on a 10-year repayment plan.